Brazil Sets Enforcement Timeline for New AV Rules

 The ANPD statement issued Friday lays out stages for compliance monitoring as the agency ramps up enforcement of the new rules.

-Stage 1, now underway, will include — in addition to Friday’s release of preliminary guidelines for adoption of reliable AV mechanisms — creation of a web page disseminating information about the Digital ECA, and monitoring of AV solutions among app stores and operating systems.
+Stage 1, now underway, will include — in addition to Friday’s release of preliminary guidelines for adoption of reliable AV mechanisms — creation of a web page disseminating information about the Digital ECA, and monitoring of adoption of AV solutions by app stores and operating systems.
 In April, the ANPD will also conduct a public consultation to gather input for improving interpretation and application of the law.

-Stage 2, which will begin in August, will include publication of more specific guidelines and parameters for AV solutions, followed by an “adaptation and monitoring period” for implementation.
+Stage 2, which will begin in August, will include publication of more specific guidelines and parameters for AV solutions, followed by an “adaptation and monitoring period” during which regulated sites can adapt to the ANPD's determinations while the agency evaluates the efficacy of their age verification solutions.
 Starting in November, the ANPD will also publish updated regulations for inspection and application of administrative sanctions.
 During this stage, the ANPD will expand monitoring to other regulated entities, such as adult sites and platforms, based on information gathered during Stage 1's consultation, and on the assessed risk level of sites and services.

 Stage 3, commencing in January 2027, will include inspection actions to ensure compliance, plus updating of regulations for inspection, investigation of possible infractions, and application of administrative sanctions and penalties.